Impact Investing & Development Finance Collaboration

 Development finance requires programs and solutions to challenges that the local business, industry, real estate and environment creates.
 As examples, we need unique financing approaches to address environmentally contaminated land and specific solutions to unlocking capital access in underserved markets and industries.
 Each of the problems that we seek to solve in development require unique and targeted solutions.

 There are dozens of terms within the development finance industry including debt, equity, loans, bonds, credits, liabilities, remediation, guarantees, collateral, credit enhancement, venture/seed capital, angels, short-term, long-term, incentives, and gap financing.
 Ultimately, development finance aims to establish proactive approaches that leverage public resources to solve the needs of business, industry, developers and investors.
-CDFA has an extensive curriculum dedicated to understanding development finance
+To learn more, review CDFA's extensive curriculum dedicated to understanding development finance

 What is a Development Finance Agency?

 Development finance agencies (DFAs) can be either public or quasi-public/private authorities that provide or otherwise support economic development through various direct and indirect financing programs.
 DFAs may issue tax-exempt and taxable bonds, provide credit enhancement programs, and offer direct lending, equity investments, or a broad range of access to capital financing mechanisms.
 DFAs can be formed at the state, county, township, borough or municipal level and often times have the authority to provide development finance programs across multi-jurisdictional boundaries.
-Learn more about the DFA industry
+To learn more, read CDFA's DFA industry

 What is Impact Investing?